Isabeau Levito: Early years

-2021–22 season: Junior World champion
+2021–22 season: World Junior champion and two Junior Grand Prix medals

 Levito made her junior international debut at the 2021 JGP France II, the second of two Junior Grand Prix events held in Courchevel, in August.
 She won both segments of the competition to take the title ahead of South Korean skater Kim Chae-yeon and Canadian competitor Kaiya Ruiter.
 At her second event in October which was the 2021 JGP Austria, Levito took the silver medal; Russian skaters Sofia Muravieva placed first and Anastasia Zinina was third.
 With her win in France, Levito qualified as the fifth-seeded skater to the junior women's event at the 2021–22 Junior Grand Prix Final in Osaka, Japan under the qualification rules established for the 2021–22 season, however she withdrew from the event in November due to injury.
 The Final was later canceled due to concerns related to the Omicron variant.

 After recovering from an unspecified lower-body injury, Levito competed at her first senior level U.S. Championships in January.
 She placed fourth in the short program and narrowly advanced to second in the free skate to take the bronze medal overall, behind Mariah Bell and Karen Chen.
 Due to her age, she was ineligible to be named to the American Olympic team.

-Levito was supposed to finish her season at the 2022 World Junior Championships, but it was disrupted by the Russian invasion of Ukraine.
-In response to the invasion, the International Skating Union banned all Russian and Belarusian athletes from competing at the ISU championships.
+Levito was supposed to finish her season at the 2022 World Junior Championships, the International Skating Union banned all Russian and Belarusian athletes from competing at the ISU championships.
 The Russian women had dominated the women's discipline in recent years; their absence made Levito a medal favorite at Junior Worlds.
 However, due to both the invasion and concerns related to the Omicron variant, the World Junior Championships was not held in Sofia in early March; they were moved to Tallinn, Estonia in mid-April.
 At Junior Worlds, Levito won the short program, introducing a Lutz-loop combination into competition, with a score of 72.50, 3.12 points ahead of Shin Ji-a of South Korea.
 She finished second in the free skate, behind Shin, but remained in first overall by 0.54 points and took the gold medal.
 She was the first American woman to win the World Junior Championships since Rachael Flatt in 2008.